-Below, or Ferguson Animal Hospital team explains how to avoid this by setting your puppy and kitten up for success, and long happy life together.
+Below, our Ferguson Animal Hospital team explains how to avoid this by setting your puppy and kitten up for success, and long happy life together.

 Dog Breeds That May Adapt Well To Living With a Cat

-While there are a number of practices you can implement when introducing your two young pets to one another, one of the most surefire ways of setting your puppy and kitten up for success actually comes before your adorable puppy even comes into your life.
+While there are several practices you can implement when introducing your two young pets to one another, one of the most surefire ways of setting your puppy and kitten up for success comes before your adorable puppy even comes into your life.

-The breed and temperament of your puppy, more than your kitten, will be what determines how successful raising the two together will be in the long-term.
-The instinctual drive to hunt is present in all dogs, in fact, a lot of their play involves simulating some aspect of hunting, from chasing down a ball (small animals) to tugging on a rope (dividing up a catch).
+The breed and temperament of your puppy, more than your kitten, will be what determines how successful raising the two together will be in the long term.
+The instinctual drive to hunt is present in all dogs a lot of their play involves simulating some aspect of hunting, from chasing down a ball (small animals) to tugging on a rope (dividing up a catch).
 Even squeakers in certain toys are exciting to your puppy because they simulate the sounds of dying prey (yikes!).

 This hunting instinct, or "prey drive," is much stronger in some breeds of dog than others, though.
 And the prey drive is where you may run into issues with your dog's behavior right off the bat.
-As your dog grows to be larger than you cat, even if they get along swimmingly, if your pup is of a breed with a highly-tuned hunting instinct, they may have those instincts take over and seriously chance your cat like prey.
+As your dog grows to be larger than your cat, even if they get along swimmingly, if your pup is of a breed with a highly-tuned hunting instinct, they may have those instincts take over and seriously change your cat-like prey.

 Tips For Raising a Puppy & Kitten Together

-Beyond being careful about the breed of dog that you get if you intend to raise a puppy and kitten together, there are a number of strategies you can use to introduce your two pets to one another in order to set them up for success and a life of friendship!
+Beyond being careful about the breed of dog that you get if you intend to raise a puppy and kitten together, there are several strategies you can use to introduce your two pets to one another to set them up for success and a life of friendship!